How to use peer-to-peer money transfer services

 - Fees.
 Make sure you’re aware of all the fees attached to your transaction.
 Does the company charge a flat fee or is it a percentage based on the amount you’re transferring?
 Is the fee waived entirely if you transfer more than a certain amount?

 - Minimum and maximum transfer amounts.
-You’ll need to check how much a company will allow you to transfer, as minimum limits might be too high for some and maximum limits may be too little for others.
+You’ll need to check how much a company will allow you to transfer since minimum limits might be too high for some and maximum limits may be too little for others.

 - Transfer methods.
-Compare whether your transfer can be lodged only online, or whether there are phone and in-person options available as well.
+Compare whether you can only lodge your transfer online or whether there are phone and in-person options available as well.

 - Other extras.
-Compare whether providers allow you to lodge forward contracts—where you lock in an exchange rate for a transaction that will occur at a later date— or limit orders, which is where you lock in a minimum exchange rate and the transaction is not completed until the market fluctuates and your chosen rate is available.
+Compare whether providers allow you to lodge forward contracts, meaning you lock in an exchange rate for a transaction that will occur at a later date, or limit orders, which is where you lock in a minimum exchange rate and the transaction is not completed until the market fluctuates and your chosen rate is available.

 - Customer service.
 Is the company known for providing excellent customer assistance?
 Is there an online help centre and live chat available?
-Can you email or phone for support, and during what hours is each provider’s support centre open?
+Can you email or phone for support and what are the hours that each provider’s support centre is open?

 - What currencies are available?
 You’ll need to compare which currencies each provider offers and which destinations you can send money to.

-What are the pros and cons of using a peer-to-peer money transfer service over a regular service?
+What are the pros and cons of using a peer-to-peer money transfer service?